A look at recent settlements in fatal police encounters | Taiwan News

 JONATHAN FERRELL: His family agreed to a $2.25 million settlement with the city of Charlotte, North Carolina, after a white police officer fatally shot the unarmed, black man in September 2013.

-JORGE AZUCENA: The mother of Azucena, 26, received a $1.35 million settlement from Los Angeles in 2015.
-Azucena died of an asthma attack about 40 minutes after he was taken into custody for running a red light in September 2013.
+JORGE AZUCENA: The mother of Azucena received a $1.35 million settlement from Los Angeles in 2015.
+Azucena, 26, died of an asthma attack about 40 minutes after he was taken into custody for running a red light in September 2013.